TabbycatDebate/tabbycat/CONTRIBUTING.rst

 The frontend's translation files are manually updated in ``tabbycat/locale/LANGUAGE_CODE/djangojs.po``.
 These can then compiled to javascript bundles using:

+    $ django-admin compilemessages -l es # Or whichever location you want to update
     $ python manage.py compilejsi18n

 These are then also committed to git to save users needing to run `compilejsi18n` during setup.
 The resulting files are then bundled as part of a gulp task.